Managed Intelligent Deconfliction and Scheduling for the Air Force Satellite Control Network (AFSCN)

 The Air Force Satellite Control Network (AFSCN) coordinates hundreds of satellite communication requests from various users every day.
 MIDAS (Managed Intelligent Deconfliction and Scheduling) is a tool for rapidly scheduling and deconflicting AFSCN satellite communication requests.
-These needs are currently met by teams of highly trained and experienced schedulers manually checking every schedule request that is received.
+These needs were met by teams of highly trained and experienced schedulers manually checking every schedule request that is received.
 Approximately half of all requests require adjustment to remove conflicts.
 MIDAS automates much of this, allowing schedulers to apply their expertise where it is really needed.
 It accomplishes this with a two-stage process that first shuffles tasks within their defined constraints before carefully applying a user-definable set of business rules that allow certain constraints to be relaxed when necessary.
 The system provides a familiar, user-friendly interface modeled on legacy Electronic Schedule Dissemination (ESD) systems to facilitate comparison and to allow users to switch from one interface to the other with relative ease.
 It runs on inexpensive consumer hardware and communicates with legacy systems via a well-defined plain-text file format: raw scheduling requests are imported to MIDAS, and scheduling results can be exported back to legacy tools.
 This tool is useful for rapidly deconflicting real-world scheduling requests but also has possible applications to planning (what-if scenarios) and training.

 Leveraging Human Knowledge and Expertise to Reduce the Burden on Human Schedulers: An Artificial Intelligence Solution